 Treatment for Raynaud's from a GP

-If your symptoms are very bad or getting worse, a GP may prescribe a medicine called nifedipine to help improve your circulation.
+If your symptoms are very bad or getting worse, a GP may prescribe a medicine to help improve your circulation, such as nifedipine, which is used to treat high blood pressure.

-Some people need to take nifedipine every day.
+Some people need to take this medicine every day.
 Others only use it to prevent Raynaud's – for example, during cold weather.

 Support from SRUK

-SRUK is the UK charity for people with scleroderma and Raynaud's.
+SRUK is a charity for people with scleroderma and Raynaud's.
+It offers: